 Christina started working with me just a little over nine months ago.
 Like a lot of people, she wasn’t happy at her job and, on top of that, things at her company were a little shaky.
 So, she decided she needed a change.
 She was looking for a career she’d enjoy, a career she could grow in, and a career she could makes some money in.

 Well, she found us and started training.
 (And wouldn’t you know it, just a few weeks after she started training, she lost her job.
 But she kept pushing on anyway.)
-Our training is all self-paced, so she could do it when she had time to do it while she was dealing with her job situation and then the aftermath in the other hours.
+Our training is all self-paced, so she could do it when she had time to do it.
 And then, of course, too, she started being able to find herself some copywriting work to bring in some cash.

 She was thrilled and I was thrilled for her.
 So, timeline?
-She landed that about six months after she started training with us; six months from knowing nothing about copywriting to working with one of the biggest and most powerful ad agencies in the world.
+She landed that about six months after she started training with us.
+That’s right: six months from knowing nothing about copywriting to working with one of the biggest and most powerful ad agencies in the world.

 And there’s no magic to it either.
 She learned.
 She took the steps we gave her to build her portfolio and she took the steps we gave her to network.
 And she made it happen.